Notice Writing for Class 8: Format, Examples & PDF

 63. The school is hosting an inter-class football match.
 Draft a notice for student participation.

-64. A workshop on first aid is being conducted in school.
+64. A workshop on first aid is being conducted in the school.
 Write a notice informing students.

-65. Lost item: a gold chain in the school ground.
+65. Lost item: a gold chain in the school grounds.
 Draft a notice to find the owner.

 66. The school is arranging an eco-friendly awareness program.
 Write a notice inviting students.